SukkoPera/LittleSixteen/README.md

 - 512 kB Hannes-style RAM expansion (which can be reduced to 256 kB through a single jumper for compatibility reasons).
 - 2 ROM banks, each of which can carry the whole set of ROMs: KERNAL + BASIC + Function ROMs.
 - Onboard SID (either 6581 or 8580 + Optional Digifix) + 3rd joystick port (SID audio is mixed with the TED/Ext audio with configurable volume but direct dedicated output is also available).
-- Direct TED output connector.
+- Direct TED audio output connector.
 - Joystick swapper.
 - Ability to replace keyboard MOS 6529 with 74x273 (so that 6529 can be recycled for User Port, but that one as well can be replaced with a 74x654).
 - Removed FB13 in order to reduce luma/chroma crosstalk and improve video quality.